 The first version of the Chrono::Engine was developed in 1998 by Prof. Alessandro Tasora when he was a student at the Politecnico di Milano.
 It was the result of a thesis in Mechanical Engineering.
 Originally, Chrono::Engine was meant to be a multibody simulation tool for robotics and biomechanics applications.

 Until 2002, Chrono::Engine was tightly linked to the Realsoft3D modeller.
 In 2002-2005 the software was gradually reorganized in the form of a standalone library, just like it is today.
-Alessandro started working in 2005 with Professor Mihai Anitescu from University of Chicago and Argonne National Laboratories.
+Alessandro started working in 2005 with Prof. Mihai Anitescu from University of Chicago and Argonne National Laboratories.
 Their work strengthened the handling of large frictional contact models in Chrono.

-Professor Dan Negrut joined the Project Chrono effort in 2007.
+Prof. Dan Negrut joined the Project Chrono effort in 2007.
 The members of Simulation-Based Engineering Lab (SBEL) at the University of Wisconsin-Madison have been active in its development ever since.